Constraining the Properties of GRB Accreting Magnetar with $R/I$ Evolutionary Effects Using \emph{Swift}/XRT Data: Magnetar Propeller Accretion Model

-Distinctly, the equilibrium spin period is independent of the initial spin period of newborn magnetar but correlates with the magnetic field strength, fallback accretion rate, gravitational mass and radius of the central magnetar.
-The gravitational mass and radius of neutron stars remain intrinsically tied to the poorly constrained EoS of matter at the nuclear density.
-Once the EoS and baryonic mass are given, one can infer the gravitational mass and radius of the neutron star by using the universal baryonic-to-gravitational mass conversion relation, combined with a numerical solution to the neutron star field equations.
+Distinctly, the equilibrium spin period is independent of the initial spin period of the newborn magnetar but correlates with the magnetic field strength, fallback accretion rate, gravitational mass, and radius of the central magnetar.
+The gravitational mass and radius of NSs remain intrinsically tied to the poorly constrained EoS of matter at the nuclear density.
+Once the EoS and baryonic mass are given, one can infer the gravitational mass and radius of the NS by using the universal baryonic-to-gravitational mass conversion relation, combined with a numerical solution to the NS field equations.
 Therefore, the mass accretion rate can be quantitatively estimated via statistical analysis of the $B_p–P_0$ distribution in a population of accreting magnetars, where the equilibrium spin condition links the relation $\dot{M}\propto B_{p}^2P_{\rm eq}^{-7/3}$.
 Furthermore, assuming a constant mass accretion rate, the evolutionary timescale, before the newborn magnetar reaches such a spin equilibrium, can be estimated by \citep{Metzger2018}

 where $I=0.35M_gR^2$ is the moment of inertia.
 Obviously, the larger mass accretion rate and the stronger magnetic field correspond to a shorter timescale $t_{\rm ev}$.
 For an accreting magnetar that has reached equilibrium period rotation, our estimate of $t_\mathrm{ev}$ can be considered as the lower limit for the accretion timescale ($t_\mathrm{acc}$).